 Basic net income (loss) per common share is computed by dividing net income (loss) attributed to common stockholders by the weighted-average number of common shares outstanding during the period.
 All participating securities are excluded from basic weighted-average common shares outstanding.
 In computing diluted net income (loss) attributed to common stockholders, undistributed earnings (if any) are re-allocated to reflect the potential impact of dilutive securities, including stock options and warrants that reduce the preferred stockholders' participation in earnings to be attributed to common stockholders.
-Diluted net income (loss) per share attributed to common stockholders by the weighted-average number of common equivalent shares outstanding for the period.
-Diluted net income (loss) per share attributed to common stockholders includes any dilutive effect from outstanding stock options and warrants using the treasury stock method.
+Diluted net income (loss) per share attributed to common stockholders is computed by dividing net income (loss) attributed to common stockholders by the weighted-average number of common equivalent shares outstanding for the period.
+Diluted net income (loss) per share attributed to common stockholders and warrants using the treasury stock method.